basnijholt/nijho.lt/content/post/agentic-coding/index.md

 What's changed is the tooling has finally caught up to the promise.
 With agentic AI assistants, I can maintain my standards while dramatically increasing my output.
-Those 32 packages on PyPI aren't just quantity—they're production-ready, well-tested, documented projects that solve real problems.
+Most of those 32 packages on PyPI have users and are well-tested and documented projects that solve real problems.

 The key is treating AI as what it is: an incredibly powerful assistant, not a replacement for thinking.
 Use it to explore ideas faster, implement solutions quicker, and test more thoroughly.